Embody

 Our top pick: MEDVi at $99/mo for branded Wegovy or Zepbound

 MEDVi is the cheapest legitimate path to branded Wegovy or Zepbound in 2026.
 The $99/month membership includes the prescribing telehealth visit, a registered dietician, and 24/7 clinician support.
 Medication itself is billed separately at the manufacturer's self-pay tier (currently $349 for Zepbound 2.5mg vials and $499 for higher doses through LillyDirect partnership).
 For compounded semaglutide or tirzepatide, MEDVi runs around $179 to $299/month all-in, putting it in the same band as Mochi or Henry Meds.
 The honest tradeoff: their compounded pricing isn't the lowest in the industry.
-If you specifically want branded GLP-1 medications with real oversight at a sub-$200 monthly fee, MEDVi is the clearest value in this list.
+If you specifically want branded GLP-1 medications with real oversight at a sub-$200 monthly fee, MEDVi is the best online GLP-1 program in this list.
 Disclosure: PeptideDeck has an affiliate relationship with MEDVi.

 1. MEDVi: Cheapest branded GLP-1 at $99 a month